duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

   will ask you to unlock keyring).
-  One solution is to set empty Login password https://linuxconfig.org/how-to-disable-keyring-popup-on-ubuntu Search for Passwords > right click on Login > insert current password > insert blank password and confirm blank password.
+  One solution is to set empty Login password https://linuxconfig.org/how-to-disable-keyring-popup-on-ubuntu Search for application (not inside Settings) Passwords and Keys > right click on Login > Insert current password > insert blank password and confirm blank password.
   Now you do not need to unlock keyring.
   When vnc password is changed, than you will get error `Authentication failed to "trk"`.
 I do not know how to clear saved passwords for Finder.
   Another case when `Authentication failed` is when you restart but ubuntu but